 In anticipation of the PHC Spin-off, Embassy Suites, Inc. ("Embassy"), a wholly-owned subsidiary of Parent, is negotiating a new \$350 million bank facility, to be secured by the stock of PHC and its material subsidiaries.
 Immediately prior to the PHC Spin-off, Embassy will draw approximately \$210 million on this facility and retire a portion of Parent's existing corporate debt, which is not specifically related to either Parent's casino entertainment or hotel segment.
 However, Parent's corporate debt service requirements have been met using cash flows provided by both segments.
 Upon consummation of the PHC Spin-off, the facility will be assumed by a wholly-owned subsidiary of PHC, and Embassy will be released from liability under this facility.
 Therefore, in anticipation of these transactions in which a portion of Parent's historical corporate debt balance will be refinanced using proceeds under the new facility, a pro-rata portion of Parent's historical corporate debt balance, unamortized deferred finance charges and interest expense has been allocated to PHC for all periods presented (see Note 4).
-These allocations were based on the percentage of Parent's existing corporate debt expected to be retired using proceeds drawn under the PHC Bank Credit Facilities.
-The amounts of these balances allocated to PHC were based on the estimate that approximately 20.5 percent, computed as of December 31, 1994, of Parent's corporate debt will be assumed by PHC at the time of the Distribution and result in a reasonable approximation, in management's judgment, of the portion of Parent's historical corporate debt balance that was serviced by the cash flows of PHC's operations in the periods presented.
-Parent's corporate interest expense has been allocated to PHC on the same basis and percentage applied to the corporate debt allocation.
 PHC will use the remaining borrowing capacity available to it under the facility for working capital purposes and future development.